Rainer Gross Prize

-The Hildegard Grunow Foundation intends to make a contribution to the solution of world nutrition problems.
+The Hildegard Grunow Foundation intends to contribute to the solution of world nutrition problems.
 Learn more about our concepts and our committment.

-Our foundation promotes projects that serve to improve the nutritional situation and thus promoting health and well-being in socially disadvantaged societies.
+Our foundation supports projects that serve to improve the nutritional situation and thus promoting health and well-being in socially disadvantaged societies.

 The scientific commitment of the foundation precipitates publications.
 This is a collection of scientific papers promoted and/or sponsored by the Hildegard Grunow Foundation.